-The previous lease term for our representative office in London ended in March 2017.
-We entered into a new lease for an alternate office space for a period of 10 years with a mutual break option in February 2022, which is the fifth anniversary from the lease commencement date.
+The lease term for our representative office in London is for a period of 10 years with a mutual break option in February 2022, which is the fifth anniversary from the lease commencement date.
 The gross rent per year for our new office lease is approximately \$1.1 million.